jhodges10/dips/dip-jeffh-governance-improvements.md

 2. User thinks that it's worth the 2 Dash to find out if other MNO agree
 3. User submits that idea for an RFP through Dash Nexus which wraps up the `gobject prepare` and `gobject submit` commands within its slick interface
 4. MNO's vote YES and NO on the currently valid RFPs to rank their importance
-5. The top-ranked RFPs are automatically moved into the next phase of the RFP flow
+5. The top-ranked RFPs are added to a new `trigger`-like `gobject` which is purely for the sake of finality and consensus.
+There could be multiple active triggers at once since it's probably easiser to generate one for each `gobject` above the threshold which preserves its validity beyond the current voting tally.
+(Can be much improved with DashDrive)
 6. In this phase, new `gobject` of `type` 6 are submitted which reference the RFP `gobject` as a parent object.
-Only proposals with a currently valid (in the correct phase)parent `gobject` are valid and accepted.
+Only proposals with a currently valid parent `gobject trigger` are valid and accepted.
 7.